List of Lindenwood Lions football seasons

 This is a list of Lindenwood Lions football season records.
 The Lindenwood Lions football team is the football team of Lindenwood University, located in the American city of St. Charles, Missouri.
-The team competes as a Mid-America Intercollegiate Athletics Association (MIAA) at the NCAA Division II level.
+The team competes as a OVC–Big South Football Association at the NCAA Division II level.

 Since 1990, the Lindenwood's football team has played in Harlen C. Hunter Stadium.